MattNikonorov/Typing-Animation-in-CSS/README.md

 ### Styling the text element which we want to have the typewriter effect

-Now that we have the layout of the webpage, let's style the "typed-out" class by first giving it these properties:
+Now that we have the layout of the webpage, let's style the "typed-out" class by giving it these properties:
 ```
     .typed-out{
         overflow: hidden;